 The doctor will then make a treatment plan to help you get better.
 This might include prescribing you some medicine and going home to rest quietly.
 The doctor might send you to a specialist – another doctor that can help you better.
 If you are very ill the doctor can ask for you to go to hospital.
 Or the doctor might tell you that you are ok.

-If you are not registered with a doctor but need to see one, you can receive emergency treatment from the local GP practice for 14 days.
-After 14 days you will need to register as a temporary or permanent patient.
-You can find your nearest surgery on NHS Choices http://www.nhs.uk/Service-Search/GP/LocationSearch/4
+If you are not registered with a doctor but need to see one, you can receive emergency treatment from your local GP practice for 14 days.
+If you don’t have a doctor, you can find your nearest surgery on the NHS Choices website: http://www.nhs.uk/Service-Search/GP/LocationSearch/4